Interest expenses: a guide for small business owners

 How do interest expenses affect my cash flow?

 Interest payments reduce the cash available for other business needs like inventory, payroll, and growth investments.
-When interest rates rise or you take on more debt, your monthly cash outflows increase, so monitoring interest costs against incoming revenue helps you avoid cash crunches.
+Monitoring interest costs against incoming revenue helps you avoid cash shortfalls, especially when rates rise or you take on more debt.

 Is interest expense a debit or a credit?